Is it okay if I touch on an uncomfortable topic today? I wanted to have a little Truthful Thursday Moment.

 As a matter of fact, let’s put our pain on them as well while they’re already hurting and ashamed.
 They have nothing else to lose, right?!
 Let’s project our insecurities onto them.
 That hurt from a failed relationship 20 years ago, let’s put that onto them.
 That childhood pain from mother/father abandonment, let’s put that on them too.
 Yeah….that will make us feel so much better!
 It feels amazing to have someone else hurt from our unhealed pain, because it’s too much for us to carry!

 We do all of this while hiding or DOWNPLAYING our own mistakes or shortcomings.
 Oh nooooo….our mistakes don’t amount to that other person’s failures.
 Our mistakes are more forgivable.
-Our lies, deceit, backstabbing, and other dealings don’t measure up to their F’ ups.
+Our lies, deceit, backstabbing, backsliding, sneakiness, and other corrupt dealings don’t measure up to their F’ ups.

 That secret abortion no one knows about, that’s not as bad as that person choosing to be a crackhead.
 That married man or woman we had a secret rendezvous with, that’s nothing.
 That one time we experimented with drugs…that’s nothing.
 That money we stole from the cash register at our job…that’s not as bad as being addicted to drugs.